insapathogenomics/ReporType/readme.md

 - *Installation with **docker***

-1. Pull the existing docker imageDownload this git repository<br>
+1. Pull the existing docker image<br>
 `$ docker pull insapathogenomics/reportype:1.0`

 2. Run a container using shared folders eg. (for this example you must provide influenza_seqs.fasta in the /folder_to_share folder): <br>